Choosing Digital Marketing Channels: Performance & ROI

 The reason for the effectiveness of videos is simple:

 People absorb information better on videos than on text.
 For instance, our brains process information from visual content 60,000x faster.
-By investing in videos to promote your brand, you can expedite the process of generating lots of traffic to and conversions from your site!
+By investing in videos to promote your brand, you can expedite the process of generating lots of traffic and conversions from your site!

 As it goes with marketing, you need to plan and strategize your approach on how to create the content.
 This includes observing the best practices to maximize the engagement of people with your videos.